Our Advisory Board

 Fortem supports employees and volunteers from 30 agencies, both state based and national.
-To ensure Fortem’s programs are complementary to existing internal programs, Fortem is working with an Advisory Board made up of representatives from the various agencies and services we assist.
+To ensure Fortem’s programs are complementary to existing internal programs, Fortem works with an Advisory Board made up of representatives from the various agencies and services we assist.